evansmwangik/world-billionaires-data/README.md

 # world-billionaires-data
 ## Overview
 This dataset contains the data to 475 millionaires in the world.
 I go through the data totry and understand things like:
-1. Which country has the most Billionaires.
+1. Which country has the most Billionaires,
-2. Genderwise, of the 475 Billionaires, what is the ratio between men and women.
+2. Genderwise, of the 475 Billionaires, what is the ratio between men and women,
-3. Who are the top 10 Billionaires in the world.
+3. Who are the top 10 Billionaires in the world,
-4. Which industry has produced most billionaires.
+4. Which industry has produced most billionaires,
 5. What ages are most billionaires.

 I also provide filters in a the dashboard to help the user toggle and understand the relationship between the different fields i.e. gender, industry, age etc.